J. C. Ramírez

-Juan Carlos Ramírez (born August 16, 1988) is a Nicaraguan professional baseball pitcher for the Sultanes de Monterrey of the Mexican League.
-He has played in Major League Baseball (MLB) for the Philadelphia Phillies, Arizona Diamondbacks, Seattle Mariners, Cincinnati Reds, and Los Angeles Angels, and in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians.
+Juan Carlos Ramírez (born August 16, 1988) is a Nicaraguan professional baseball pitcher for the York Revolution of the Atlantic League of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Arizona Diamondbacks, Seattle Mariners, Cincinnati Reds, and Los Angeles Angels, and in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians.

 Professional career

 Seattle Mariners

 Ramírez began his professional career in 2006, pitching for the rookie-level VSL Mariners.
 With them, he went 5–1 with a 1.66 ERA in 14 games, 13 starts.

-He pitched for the Short-Season Everett Aqua Sox in 2007, posting a 3–7 record and an ERA of 4.30 in 15 games started.
+He pitched for the Low–A Everett Aqua Sox in 2007, posting a 3–7 record and an ERA of 4.30 in 15 games started.

-In 2008, he pitched for the Class-A Wisconsin Timber Rattlers of the Midwest League, going 6–9 with a 4.14 ERA in 25 games, 22 starts.
+In 2008, he pitched for the Single–A Wisconsin Timber Rattlers of the Midwest League, going 6–9 with a 4.14 ERA in 25 games, 22 starts.

-With the Class-A Advanced High Desert Mavericks in 2009, he went 8–10 with a 5.12 ERA in 28 games, 27 starts.
+With the High–A High Desert Mavericks in 2009, he went 8–10 with a 5.12 ERA in 28 games, 27 starts.
 He was added to the Mariners' 40-man roster on November 20 to protect him from the Rule 5 Draft.

 Philadelphia Phillies

-On December 16, 2009, Ramírez was traded with Phillippe Aumont and Tyson Gillies to the Philadelphia Phillies for major league pitcher Cliff Lee.
+On December 16, 2009, Ramírez was traded with Phillippe Aumont and Tyson Gillies to the Philadelphia Phillies in exchange for Cliff Lee.

 After the 2012 season, Ramirez played for the Nicaraguan national baseball team in the 2013 World Baseball Classic Qualifying Tournament.

 On January 29, 2013, Ramírez was designated for assignment by the Phillies.
-On June 22, 2013, Ramirez's contract was selected and was called up to the Phillies after Mike Adams was placed on the disabled list.
+On June 22, Ramirez's contract was selected and he was called up to the Phillies after Mike Adams was placed on the disabled list.
 He made his MLB debut on June 23 in a game against the New York Mets, and struck out the side with his fastball velocity reaching as high as 98 MPH over one inning.
-On August 2, 2013, Ramírez was designated for assignment again by the Phillies.
+On August 2, Ramírez was designated for assignment again by the Phillies.
 On August 25, Ramírez was selected back to the 40-man roster.

-Ramírez was outrighted off the roster on October 16, 2013.
+In 18 appearances for the Phillies during his rookie campaign, he struggled to a 7.50 ERA with 16 strikeouts across 24 innings.
+On October 16, Ramírez was removed from the 40-man roster and sent outright to the Triple-A Lehigh Valley IronPigs.
 He elected to become a free agent on October 18.

 Cleveland Indians

-Ramírez signed a minor league deal with the Cleveland Indians on November 1, 2013.
-Ramírez split the season between the Akron RubberDucks and Columbus Clippers.
+On November 1, 2013, Ramírez signed a minor league contract with the Cleveland Indians organization.
+Ramírez split the 2014 season between the Double-A Akron RubberDucks and Triple-A Columbus Clippers, accumulating a 2–3 record and 3.05 ERA with 29 strikeouts and three saves across 44 1/3 innings pitched.